Other Resources

 Engines, Powertrain And Gas Mileage:

 Powering the 2011 Ford Fiesta is a peppy 1.6-liter inline-4 that produces 120 horsepower and 112 pound-feet of torque.
 It's paired with either a standard 5-speed manual transmission or an optional 6-speed automatic.
 The automatic is technically an automated dual-clutch manual transmission that allows for faster gearchanges than a traditional torque converter-based automatic.
-It does not come with a manual-shift feature, unfortunately.
+It does not come with a manual-shift feature, however.

-The 2011 Fiesta currently spends less time at the gas pump than any other vehicle in its class.
 The EPA-estimated gas mileage for an automatic Fiesta comes in at an outstanding 29 mpg city and 40 mpg on the highway.
 The manual is rated only slightly lower at 28 mpg city and 37 mpg highway.
 The Fiesta's 40 mpg highway rating is 4 mpg more than the Toyota Yaris and 5 mpg better than the Honda Fit.

 This best-in-segment fuel efficiency is due to a number of fuel-saving technologies not typically found in this price range.
-The Fiesta's a new Duratecฎ engine with Twin Independent Variable Camshaft Timing (Ti-VCT) features an aggressive deceleration fuel shutoff as well as an engine accessory drive system that reduces the energy necessary to power the air conditioning and alternator.
+The Fiesta's a new Duratec® engine with Twin Independent Variable Camshaft Timing (Ti-VCT) features an aggressive deceleration fuel shutoff as well as an engine accessory drive system that reduces the energy necessary to power the air conditioning and alternator.

 Additionally, the Fiesta's 6-speed automatic PowerShift transmission combines the fuel advantages of a manual with the driving convenience of an automatic.
 Toss in the electric power-assisted steering and some aerodynamic design factors and the Fiesta puts up some impressive efficiency numbers.